syuusei3/simple-app/README.md

 # DEMO

-You can learn how to develop simple application.
+You can learn how to develop simple application on Windows.